PinheadLarry1924/instrument/README.md

-# instrument
+# The Instrument - Virtual Synthesizer
-The Instrument - Virtual Synthesizer
+The file 'weapon_the_instrument.lua' contains the bulk of the code